akelii/itucsdb1611/docs/developer/member3.rst

 Templates
 ---------

-create_project.html, project_details.html and search_project.html are related templates to the Project and they exist in **templates/project** folder.
+create_project.html, project_details.html and search_project.html are the related templates to the Project and they exist in **templates/project** folder.

 GET/POST Operations
 -------------------